Medicare Enrolled

 What this data tells you about Dr. Gil

-Dr. Victor Gil is a radiation oncology in San Angelo, TX, with 20 years in practice.
+Dr. Victor Gil is a radiation oncology specialist in San Angelo, TX, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Gil performed 2,428 Medicare services across 2,236 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Gil received a total of $5,566 from 15 pharmaceutical and/or device companies across 42 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 The majority of payments are for consulting, which typically reflects recognized clinical expertise sought by manufacturers.
 Patients may wish to discuss these relationships with their provider.